 Inflammation from any cause — infections, food sensitivity, or a high-sugar, bad-fat diet — will produce insulin resistance, leading to higher insulin levels, and an increase in weight.
 Since insulin is the hormone that signals your body to store more fat — mostly around the belly.

 Food sensitivities can make you feel lethargic, sleepy, or low in energy, especially after eating.
 They can also be responsible for mood swings and cravings.
-No one ever thinks about getting a food sensitivity testing done, to find out the underlying cause of their weight gain.
+No one ever thinks about getting tested for food intolerances to find out the underlying cause of their weight gain.

 I always craved the blue corn tortilla chips all the time, even though I would feel bloated while eating them.
 They were my guilty pleasure.
 Unfortunately, the foods that most people crave are also the foods that they are likely to be sensitive to.

-For underweight individual’s, food sensitivities may have the opposite effect, making it difficult for them to gain weight.
+For underweight individual’s, some food intolerances may have the opposite effect, making it difficult for them to gain weight.
 Both overweight and underweight individuals often find it easier to reach and maintain their ideal weight.
-This is because their food sensitivities are properly addressed through nutrition and lifestyle changes.
+This is because their intolerances are properly addressed through nutrition and lifestyle changes.

 You can find out now, what foods to avoid by simply seeing your doctor for food sensitivity testing.
 This might be the solution to your weight gain.